nearform/polaris/README.md

 Returns an object of key:value pairs of params in the current location.

-Query string params in a URL, such as `?sort=id&direction=asc`, are stored as nested object of key:value pairs under the key `queryParams`, for example, this params object, with a path `/list/:type/`, would give a web URL `/list/products?search=cars&sort=price`, with all these params available in Web and Native:
+Query string params in an URL, such as `?sort=id&direction=asc`, are stored as a nested object of key:value pairs under the key `queryParams`.
+For example, this params object, with a path `/list/:type/`, would give a web URL `/list/products?search=cars&sort=price`, with all these params available in Web and Native:

 ```
   {